 In 2010 she received a grant from Downtown Brooklyn Partnership to create an interactive exhibit and Community Arts Center based on her children's book "Memories of the Little Elephant."
 In 2011 she was sponsored by the International Rotary Club to create a story-telling exhibit in South East India.
 In 2013 she was honored with the Stanley and Evelyn Lipkin Prize for playwriting, for her original work, Food for the Gods.
 In 2015, she was invited as a U.S delegate to the Women Playwrights International Conference in Cape Town South Africa.
 Nehprii Amenii, is the the current recipient of the 2018 Lower Manhattan Cultural Council Creative Engagement Grant.

-Nehprii Amenii is founder and Artistic Director of Khunum productions.
-Khunum Productions is in its early phases of development and currently serves as an umbrella company covering the vast array of her creative works ranging from publishing and arts education to event planning and theatrical performance.
-Nehprii currently uses multi-media arts and story telling to teach english to young immigrants within New York public schools.
-She holds a BA in Creative Communications, an interdisciplinary degree of Creative Writing, Studio Arts, and Mass Communications from the University of Minnesota.
-She holds an MFA in Theatre Production from Sarah Lawrence College.
+Nehprii has enjoyed over 18 years of teaching and currently uses puppetry, multi-media arts and story telling to teach english to young immigrants within New York public schools.
+She has taught at Minneapolis Community and Technical college, Sarah Lawrence College, and the University of the Western Cape.
+Amenii, is the founder and director of Kids Creative Power, and currently serves on the advisory committee of the Ballard Institute and Museum of Puppetry.
+She holds a BA in Creative Communications, an interdisciplinary degree of Creative Writing, Studio Arts, and Mass Communications from the University of Minnesota, and an MFA in Theatre Production from Sarah Lawrence College.